-- The pitch of this unit is numbers up to 10 000, but of course these ideas an be extended beyond 10 000 for those children who are confident - At this Stage, it is important to introduce a wide range of problems, contexts and situations involving addition and subtraction.
-The representations of the bar model are particularly crucial and the properties of inverses as applied to solve missing number problems should be - Try to model the wide range of language used to signify addition and subtraction - see vocabulary list above.
-The children ultimately need to be able to recognise that a problem is an addition problem from the language - Use 'sum' only to mean an addition calculation use the word 'calculations' to mean mixed operation computations - Challenge issues with the use of the = sign by looking at examples where the question is on the right e.g. ? = 2514 + 7288 as well as balance problems in Further Extension e.g. 6143 + 2614 = ? + 3271 - Language is critical in this learning process make sure you use and insist on the correct terminology for place value e.g. 4123+3456 would involve twenty add fifty, not two add five.
+- At this Stage, it is important to introduce a wide range of problems, contexts and situations involving addition and subtraction.
+The representations of the bar model are particularly crucial and the properties of inverses as applied to solve missing number problems should be directly addressed. - Try to model the wide range of language used to signify addition and subtraction - see vocabulary list above.
+The children ultimately need to be able to recognise that a problem is an addition problem from the language (and same for subtraction). - Use 'sum' only to mean an addition calculation use the word 'calculations' to mean mixed operation computations - Challenge issues with the use of the = sign by looking at examples where the question is on the right e.g. ? = 2514 + 7288 as well as balance problems in Further Extension e.g. 6143 + 2614 = ? + 3271 - Language is critical in this learning process make sure you use and insist on the correct terminology for place value e.g. 4123+3456 would involve twenty add fifty, not two add five.
 Also insist on children describing their steps orally e.g. I need to add seven ones and 5 ones which makes twelve ones.
 So I will exchange 10 of these ones for a ten and regroup (put the ten in the right column).

-- 1. I can add two numbers up to four digits using a columnar method - I can subtract two numbers up to four digits using a columnar method 2. - I can estimate the answer to addition and subtraction calculations involving four digits 3. - I can use the inverse operation to check answers to addition and subtraction calculations 4. - 5.
+- 1. I can add two numbers up to four digits using a columnar method - 2.
+I can subtract two numbers up to four digits using a columnar method - 3.
+I can estimate the answer to addition and subtraction calculations involving four digits - 4.
+I can use the inverse operation to check answers to addition and subtraction calculations - 5.
 I can solve 2 step addition and subtraction problems choosing the correct operation and using the most appropriate methods